unkokaeru/digital-garden/content/Academic Notes.md

+>**Reminder**: you're not doing it to pass, you're doing it to feed your insatiable hunger for knowledge
 # University of Lincoln Notes
 This course covers the core topics of mathematics.
 It aims to provide a thorough grounding in analytical and numerical methods, practical scientific skills, and research techniques.
 Additionally, students are encouraged to develop transferable communication, problem solving, and decision-making skills throughout their studies.
 Students will have the opportunity to study a broad range of mathematical topics, comprising both compulsory and optional modules.